-The Masters of Science degree in HA and the two Certificate programs (Health Administration and Health Administration Public Health Emphasis) are distance learning (on-line) programs designed for self-motivated healthcare students.
+The Masters of Science degree in HA and the four Certificate programs (Health Administration, Health Administration Public Health Emphasis, Health Administration Risk Management and Health Insurance Emphasis, and Health Administration Diversity, Health Literacy and Global Health Emphasis) are distance learning (on-line) programs designed for self-motivated healthcare students.
 Enrollment may occur any time after your first quarter of study in your program.

 - Learn the business aspects of healthcare while you become a health care professional.

 - No “real-time” class requirements.

 - Concurrent enrollment in Health Administration (HA) program while you complete your primary degree.

 - Flexibility in completing HA program while completing your primary degree.